Expand description

 §The Signed Payload Format

-All extrinsics submitted to a node from the outside world (also known as transactions) need to be signed.
+All signed extrinsics submitted to a node from the outside world (also known as transactions) need to be signed.
 The data that needs to be signed for some extrinsic is called the signed payload, and its shape is described by the following pseudo-code:

-signed_payload = concat(
+signed_payload = blake2_256(

 call_data,